the2dl/pyShares/README.md

 # pyShares - Python-based Active Directory File Share Scanner

 A Python-based network share scanner that enumerates and analyzes SMB shares across a Windows domain environment.

+I wanted a tool that could scan an entire AD environment and provide a report of all shares, permissions, and sensitive files for various reporting purposes, including DLP/etc. This is that tool.

 The platform utilizes various chunks of [impacket](https://github.com/fortra/impacket) to prevent code-re-use/re-create.